Rails-to-Trails Conservancy: History

 RTC was formed in 1986 by Peter Harnik and David Burwell.
-The Railroad Revitalization and Regulatory Reform Act of 1976 (known as the 4R Act) included a little-noticed section to provide funding, information exchange and technical assistance in order to preserve these corridors and create public trails.
-The "railbanking" provisions of this legislation allowed disused railroad corridors to be preserved in public ownership rather than sold and irrevocably dismantled.
-In addition to the creation of public railtrails, railbanking legislation has also enabled the reactivation of rail service along previously disused corridors.
+Early federal support for trail conversion began with the Railroad Revitalization and Regulatory Reform Act of 1976 (known as the 4R Act), which provided funding, information exchange, and technical assistance to preserve disused corridors for public trails.
+The movement was further accelerated by a 1983 amendment to the National Trails System Act, known as the Rails-to-Trails Act, which established the legal mechanism known as "railbanking."
+This legislation allowed out-of-service railroad corridors to be converted into trails on an interim basis, preserving them in public ownership rather than allowing them to be permanently abandoned and dismantled.
+In addition to the creation of public rail trails, railbanking legally preserves the corridors so that rail service can be reactivated along them in the future.

-In August 2000, RTC launched a trail-finder website with maps, photos, reviews and other information on U.S. rail trails, trails and greenways.
-Since 2000, RTC has used GPS mapping data to provide maps of more than 23,000 miles of trails.
+In August 2000, RTC launched TrailLink, a trail-finder website and mobile application featuring maps, photos, and reviews of U.S. rail trails and greenways.
+Since its launch, the platform has mapped tens of thousands of miles of trails using geographic information system (GIS) data to aid outdoor recreation and route planning.